bidhata/adb_fastboot_installer/README.md

 # Windows ADB & Fastboot Installer Tool

+# 🚀 One-Click ADB, Fastboot & Android Driver Installer

-Whenever I format my Windows laptop, I enter the same ancient ritual:
+Whenever I format my Windows laptop, I somehow end up in the same painful loop:

-“Thou shall suffer while installing ADB and Fastboot.”
+> **"Time to install ADB and Fastboot… may the odds be ever in your favour."**

-Seriously — every time it’s the same pain.
-Half the tools on GitHub look like they were last updated when Android KitKat was still cool.
-And those random .exe installers… bro, I’m never sure if they’re installing ADB or secretly mining Bitcoin in the background.
+Most tools on GitHub look like they were last updated during the Android KitKat era.
+And those random `.exe` installers?
+Yeah… I'm never fully sure whether they're installing ADB or secretly mining Bitcoin.

-So I finally snapped.
+So I finally decided: **Enough!**

-And made my own single-click, open-source ADB + Fastboot + Android Driver installer. 🎉
+Introducing my **single-click, open-source ADB, Fastboot, and Android Driver Installer**. 🎉

-✔ Downloads everything directly from Google (no shady files, promise!)
+It doesn’t just install the tools — it behaves like a civilized piece of software.

+## ✅ What It Does
+- Downloads ADB & Fastboot **directly from Google**
-✔ Installs drivers like a grown-up
+- Installs proper Android drivers
-✔ Sets the PATH automatically (because why should we suffer?)
+- Automatically sets the **PATH** (goodbye “adb not recognized” 🙏)
-✔ Even auto-updates itself using Windows Task Scheduler — like a well-trained robot.
+- Configures an **auto-update** using Windows Task Scheduler

-If you’ve ever felt the pain of “adb not recognized” after a fresh format… this one’s for you.
-Hope it saves your sanity. 😎
+- 100% clean, open-source, and drama-free

+If fresh Windows installs keep breaking your ADB setup, this little tool might just save your sanity.

+---

-#Android #Tools #ADB #Universal
+**#Android #Tools #ADB #Universal**

 A simple, automated tool to install and maintain the latest Android Platform Tools (ADB, Fastboot) and Google USB Drivers on Windows.